fbgallet/roam-extension-speech-to-roam/README.md

 A SmartBlock command is also provided: `<%SPEECHTOROAM%>`, see the example of SmartBlock at the end of this doc.

-⚠️ _Currently, this extension doesn't work on either the MacOS desktop app or the Mobile app, but it works on browsers (desktop and mobile) and on Windows desktop app._
+⚠️ _Currently, this extension doesn't work entirly on either the MacOS desktop app or the Mobile app : microphone is not yet supported, so vocal notes recording and transcription can't be achieved.
+But all commands relying only on text (like AI completion or post-processing) are available.
+The extensions works properly on all browsers (desktop and mobile, MacOs, iOS, Windows or Android) and on Windows desktop app._

 ## To be done right after installation

 In the settings, provide an OpenAI API key (by copying/pasting an existing key or generating a new one via [this link](https://platform.openai.com/api-keys)).
-You need an account on OpenAI to benefit from Whisper transcriptions, and a payment method has to be defined in API > Settings > Billing > [Payment methods](https://platform.openai.com/account/billing/payment-methods) (you can choose to buy credits or pay as you go; OpenAI offers current $5.00 credits to new users).
-API usage fees should not be confused with the ChatGPT Plus subscription; they are strictly separate, you do not need the ChatGPT plus subscription to use Speech-to-roam.
-Regular moderate use should only cost a few tens of cents per month (costs may increase if you use GPT-4 (default is GPT-3.5), think to set a maximum monthly limit).
+You need an account on OpenAI to benefit from Whisper transcriptions, and a payment method has to be defined in API > Settings > Billing > [Payment methods](https://platform.openai.com/account/billing/payment-methods) (you can choose to buy credits or pay as you go; OpenAI offers currently $5.00 credits to new users).

+NB: API usage fees should not be confused with the ChatGPT Plus subscription; they are strictly separate.
+You do not need the ChatGPT plus subscription to use Speech-to-roam.

+Moderate but regular use should only cost a few tens of cents per month (costs may increase if you use GPT-4 (default is GPT-3.5), think to set a maximum monthly limit).
 You can check the detailed daily cost of your usage of Whisper and other OpenAI models [here](https://platform.openai.com/usage), update is almost instantaneous.

 ⚠️ _OpenAI Whisper API is a paid but quite cheap service_